tiagofsanchez/tiagofsanchez/content/posts/2020-12-01-comments-made-easy-with-utterances.md

 # Utterances comments

-[Jeremy Danyow](https://github.com/jdanyow) did a fantastic job with setting this up, it is absolutely amazing how easy it is to set up Utterances and have a comment section, that works like a charm in your project.
+[Jeremy Danyow](https://github.com/jdanyow) did a fantastic job with setting this up, it is absolutely amazing how easy it is to set up Utterances and have a comment section that works like a charm in your project.

 As per the project documentation: